-The research, co-led by Rockefeller University, sought to unravel how the brain's ability to retain and process information, known as working memory, improves through training.
+The research, co-led by Rockefeller University, sought to unravel how the brain's ability to retain and process information, known as working memory, psychiatry and biobehavioral sciences.
+"If improves through training.

 To test this, researchers tasked mice with identifying and recalling a sequence of odors over the course of two weeks.
 Researchers then tracked neural activity in the animals as they practiced the task by using a novel, custom-built microscope that can image cellular activity in up to 73,000 neurons simultaneously throughout the cortex.